 The reservation contact person must submit all school paperwork to obtain approval, payment, and transportation in time to meet the 6-week deadline.
 Final attendance counts are submitted to TPAC by the deadline and cannot be lowered after this time.

 If your school policy does not allow you to submit full payment 6 weeks in advance, you will still need to submit your final attendance count and a copy of your Purchase Order for the full amount due.
 Reservation numbers and payment due will not be changed after this point.

 Deadlines for reservations made after the 6-week deadline will be determined at the time of reservation confirmation and will be clearly stated on confirmations and invoices sent to schools.

-If you need to decrease the number of seats in your reservation, you must do so BEFORE the deadline date (6 weeks prior to the performance opening).
+If you need to decrease the number of seats in your reservation, you must do so in writing BEFORE the deadline date (6 weeks prior to the performance opening).
 Attendance counts cannot be lowered after this time.
-Fully subsidized reservations dropping more than 20 tickets or canceling all tickets after the 6-week deadline will result in a $200 ticketing fee.
+Fully subsidized reservations dropping more than 20 tickets or canceling all tickets after the deadline will result in a $200 ticketing fee.

 Season for Young People performances are selected with the classroom curriculum in mind and connect to curriculum standards.
 Suggested curriculum connections for each show can be found on TPAC’s website in the “Field Trips to TPAC” section of Education and Community.

 best experience for everyone.
 If you would like to reserve seats for a group outside of these recommendations, please call the Education Reservations Line at 615-687-4288 to discuss the performance content.